-INTRODUCTION
+1. INTRODUCTION

-The South Carson Street Redevelopment Plan (the "Plan") is a demonstration project of the Carson City Redevelopment Authority (the "Redevelopment Authority").
-The first plan is the Downtown Redevelopment Plan adopted in 1986.
+The South/North Carson Street Redevelopment Plan (the "Plan") is a demonstration project of the Carson City Redevelopment Authority (the "Redevelopment Authority"), originally adopted in September 28, 2004 (as amended by Ordinance 2007-19 adding North Carson Street Property).
+The first plan is the Downtown Redevelopment Plan adopted in February 6, 1986 (as amended by Ordinance 2000-9; Ordinance 2000-21).

-This Plan addresses energizing portions of South Carson Street area by retaining and enhancing auto sales on South Carson Street.
-It establishes the policies of the Redevelopment Authority for governance of the South Carson Street Project Area ("Project Area No. 2") and defining the parcels of the project.
-These policies permit and encourage the use of public/private partnership initiatives that target the auto sales sector on South Carson Street.
+This Plan addresses energizing portions of South/North Carson Street area by retaining and enhancing auto sales on South Carson Street, filling vacant buildings, and encouraging new development throughout the Project Area.
+It establishes the policies of the Redevelopment Authority for governance of the South/North Carson Street Project Area ("Project Area No. 2") and defining the parcels of the project.
+These policies permit and encourage the use of public/private partnership initiatives that target the auto sales sector on South Carson Street strategies identified in the Plan.
 As a means of revitalizing Project Area No 2, long-term success will come from the marriage of public planning, coordination, infrastructure, and public financing tools with the private sector's development skill, entrepreneurial know-how, and private capital.

-The map in Exhibit A shows the parcels to be included and the boundary of Project Area No. 2.
+The map in Exhibit A shows the parcels to be included and the boundary of Project Area No. 2, as amended.
 Exhibit A also includes a listing of parcels that are within the Project Area boundaries at the time of adoption of the Plan.